petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/setting-up-a-workflow-for-buyers.md.md

 That was a lot!

-With that, you've completed the Commerce Architect course.
+Congratulations!
+You've completed the Commerce Architect course.
 View the [Courses](../../index.md) page to go through some of the other available courses on Liferay Learn.